Skip to content

 r31 r32 r33 t3

 You should reformat this information into the following format needed in the FASTLIO config file.
-Additionally, you can enable whether these values will be refined during execution or not:
+You should insert the translation components in extrinsic_T field and the rotation components into the extrinsic_R field.
+Pay attention to how we symbolically named the components, to understand how the translation and rotation are extracted from the 4x4 matrix.
+Additionally, you can enable whether these values should be refined during execution or not by adjusting the extrinsic_est_en parameter.

 extrinsic_est_en: true